Palash90/site-assets/blogs/local-ai/README.md

-# Private AI on a Budget: Multi-Functional LLMs on a 4GB RTX 3050
+# Private AI on a Budget: Multi-Functional LLM on a 4GB RTX 3050

 With recent advancements in AI research, we can ~~dream of running~~ actually run a private AI on our own machines, avoiding data sharing and token fees.
 The results are not 100% perfect but astonishingly capable for day to day tasks.